HeinoPortfolio/Undergraduate_Work/README.md

 The table below shows a listing of the repositories that contain undergraduate work.
 This is a repository that is a main listing of the projects and other assessments that were completed during my undergraduate studies.

+$`\textcolor{blue}{\text{Note: The Android Project was the capstone for the degree.
+It is the culmination of all topics and concepts learned while pursuing the bachelor's degree in software development}}`$.

 |**Undergraduate Repository**|**Repository Description**|